leesei/old.leesei.github.io/source/_posts/bookmarklets.md

 ## Read Cookie

 This is rudimentary, could have parsed it a little bit.
-But why here if we have DevTools?
+But why need this if we have DevTool?

 ```js Read Cookie
 javascript:if(document.cookie.length<1){alert('No cookie for this site.')}else{alert('Cookie for this site:\n'+document.cookie)}